 • Police must have a video clearly showing your car going over the speed limit if they stop you for speeding.

 • ABSOLUTELY NO ALCOHOL.
-If you have a beer with your dinner you cannot drive.
-If police can even slightly smell alcohol (or even sometimes toothpaste) they will assume you are drunk.
+If you have a beer with your lunch or dinner you cannot drive.
+If police can even slightly smell alcohol you are considered drunk.

 • If they ask for your passport, they mean the cars technical passport, give them the car registration documents.

-• Do not show police a rental contract, while legal, it means money was involved and then they usually want some.
-As a rule only give them the exact papers they ask for, never volunteer paperwork.
+• Do not show police the rental contract, while legal, it means money was involved and then they usually want some.